Gormiti Treemen

 And this is the back view.

-You also have to be careful with these miniatures.
-I haven't fully figured out why yet, but some of them, after I applied the varnish spray, became sticky.
-Not all of them, only some, so I haven't been able to properly identify whether it's potentially the type of paint I used, the type of varnish I used, or the type of plastic the miniatures are made of, but they become sticky, and even years later, they remain sticky.
-And that's quite unpleasant.
+You also have to be careful with these miniature.
+I haven’t fully figured out why yet, but some of them, after I applied the varnish spray, became sticky.
+Not all of them, only some, so I haven’t been able to properly identify whether it’s potentially the type of paint I used, the type of varnish I used, or the type of plastic the miniature are made of, but they become sticky, and even years later, they remain sticky.
+And that’s quite unpleasant.